 No friends?
 I guess you’d better watch this Summer Games Done Quick video where someone finishes Portal 2’s co-op campaign all on their lonesome—in under an hour.

 Keep Talking and Nobody Explodes

-Like Portal 2, Keep Talking and Nobody Explodes ($15 on Steam) is either the best or worst test of a relationship.
+Like Portal 2, Keep Talking and Nobody Explodes ($15 on Humble) is either the best or worst test of a relationship.
 Originally designed for virtual reality, the game mimics the bomb-defusing scene in any goofy action film—you know, the “do I cut the red wire or the green wire?” type.
 One player has to describe the bomb they see on-screen, while the other flips through a book of schematics to try and figure out how to defuse it.

 It’s tense, frustrating, and (when you succeed) incredibly rewarding.
 Just make sure to take a break before you say anything you’ll regret.

 Reports of Payday 2’s death were greatly exaggerated.
-Two or three years ago I was ready to write Payday 2 off this list thanks to some not-so-great decisions on Overkill’s part—ill-received microtransactions, an increasingly frustrated community, et cetera.
+Two or three years ago I was ready to write Payday 2 ($10 on Steam) off this list thanks to some not-so-great decisions on Overkill’s part—ill-received microtransactions, an increasingly frustrated community, et cetera.
 But then Overkill bought back the rights to Payday 2 and brought it in-house, killing the microtransactions.
 Then it basically killed the abundant DLC too, packaging Payday 2 into one huge “Ultimate Edition” bundle with everything included for $45 on Steam.